How to Read Your Water Bill and Meter

 3. Your cycle number can be found at the top of your bill.
 You can view the “Billing Schedule and Rates” document online, to find out when your bills are generated and when they are due, according to your cycle.

-4. Your water charge has two parts--the base fee that is adopted by City Council every year, and the usage fee that is based on your own water usage.
+4. Your water charge has two parts--the base fee that is adopted by City Council every year, and the usage fee that is based on your own water usage, that flows through the water meter.

 6. Refuse (trash and recycling) has a base service charge that is adopted by City Council every year.

-7. Your usage history can show you when in the year you are using the most water.
+7. Your usage history shows reads that have been recorded for your meter.
+It can show you when in the year you are using the most water.
 This can help you to understand how you can conserve water during times of high use, and save on your bill, too!

 Use this excellent guide to help you read your meter: